hanifahputri12/cypress-testing/README.md

 # cypress-testing
-this is hani's repository to automated testing with cypress
+this is Hani's repository for automated testing with cypress